spookysalsa/medermade.github.io/week-2/8-your-website-solo-challenge/README.md

 blog/index.html (Note: this is different than the index.html already in your [USERNAME].github.io/index.html).
 This is where the links to blog posts will live.

-Will your site need any other pages?
-You do not have to create them this session but you should decide what will be in your MVP and what will be done in the future.
+You do not have to create them during this challenge, but you should decide what will be in your MVP (Minimum Viable Product) and what you want to add in the future.
+This will change, but it's a good idea to have an end goal as well.

  Some ideas to consider:
  - About me